nedbat/coveragepy/doc/contexts.rst

 The ``coverage html`` command also has ``--show-contexts``.
 If set, the HTML report will include an annotation on each covered line indicating the number of contexts that executed the line.
-Hovering over the annotation displays a list of the contexts.
+Clicking the annotation displays a list of the contexts.

 Raw data